← All posts

 Don’t do thisDo this instead

-Store API keys in .envStore in ov secret create app/env/NAME
+Store API keys in .envStore with ov secret set NAME

 Let Claude read your secretsConfigure OpaqueVault as MCP server